codeinthehole/codeinthehole.hugo/content/code.md

 ## Open-source

-I occasionally write open-source software - a selection of projects are listed below.
-See my [Github profile](https://github.com/codeinthehole) for a more exhaustive list.
+I occasionally write open-source software.
+A selection of projects are listed below but see my [Github profile](https://github.com/codeinthehole) for a more exhaustive list.

 ### Oscar

 Oscar is an open-source e-commerce framework for Django.
+I was the original author and a maintainer for several years.
+Sadly, I no longer have the time and am no longer involved in the project.

 - [django-oscar](https://github.com/tangentlabs/django-oscar) - domain-driven e-commerce for Django
 - [django-oscar-accounts](https://github.com/tangentlabs/django-oscar-accounts) - managed accounts using double-entry bookkeeping